PBAMAM/ai_agent_2.1/README.md

 - Printer offline problems
 - And more...

-All issues are mapped to specific KBAs (Knowledge Base Articles) for reference.
+All issues include detailed troubleshooting steps and resolution instructions.

 ## Deployment